Media Kit

 These are the only authorised photos of me to be shared.
 Right click on an image to save it.
 Whenever and wherever my images are shared, the accompanying image descriptions must be included.
 This is non-negotiable.
 Accessibility is a necessity, not a luxury.

-Image Description: Landscape closeup from a secret and sacred family trip to Scotland in July 2023 of Sulaiman (a wholeheartedly Disabled AF, British-Pakistani man with black buzz cut hair and tattoos on each wrist).
-Sitting in his new Permobil M5 Corpus power wheelchair at full elevated height.
-He's on the balcony deck @The_Treehouses of Lanrick in his wheelchair-accessible treehouse, amongst the canopy of tremendous trees, Sulaiman’s non-human kin.
-Next to him is a green moss-covered tree growing through the balcony deck.
+Image Description: Landscape closeup from a secret and sacred family trip to Scotland in July 2023 of Sulaiman (a wholeheartedly Disabled AF, rich-brown person with black buzz-cut hair and tattoos on each wrist).
+Sitting in their Permobil M5 Corpus power wheelchair at full elevated height.
+Their're on the balcony deck @The_Treehouses of Lanrick in his wheelchair-accessible treehouse, amongst the canopy of tremendous trees, Sulaiman’s non-human kin.
+Next to them is a green moss-covered tree growing through the balcony deck.
 A forest of tender trees in the background.
-Sulaiman is wearing his new white t-shirt via his dearest friend @JTKnoxRoxs featuring a red and pink illustrated eye with a star shining in the pupil.
+Sulaiman is wearing their new white t-shirt, via his dearest friend @JTKnoxRoxs featuring a red and pink illustrated eye with a star shining in the pupil.
 Representative of our demand for radical healing and dreaming.
 Underneath, dark red uppercase text reads “Calling all radical resters” and various dark red illustrated stars.
 Sulaiman has a huge smile, feeling joyful for and grateful for every radical breath he takes every single second of every day.

-Image Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, British-Pakistani man with buzz cut black hair), sits in his power wheelchair for a portrait by the Brand By Me team.
+Image Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, rich-brown person with buzz-cut black hair), sits in his power wheelchair for a portrait by the Brand By Me team.
 Sulaiman wears his rainbow-coloured mesh jacket over a black shirt with bright pink flamingos.
-He wears a yellow and black badge that says "Black Disabled Lives Matter" via his dear friend Jennifer White-Johnson.
-As well as a pure silver chain pendant from his late Nanaji (maternal grandfather).
+They wear a yellow-and-black badge that says “Black Disabled Lives Matter,” courtesy of their dear friend Jennifer White-Johnson.
+They also wear a pure silver chain pendant from their late Nanaji (maternal grandfather).
 It was made for Sulaiman when he was 15, and was rediscovered early this year.
-The pendant says "Raja Sulaiman" in Urdu, which his Nanaji called him.
-Sulaiman wears this pendant to remember and honour his late Nanaji, ancestors, and descendants.
-Sulaiman understands (and respects) that he is the link from his ancestors to his descendants.
+The pendant says "Raja Sulaiman" in Urdu, which his Nanaji called them.
+Sulaiman wears this pendant to remember and honour their late Nanaji, ancestors, and descendants.
+Sulaiman understands (and respects) that he is the link from their ancestors to their descendants.

-Image Description: Sulaiman (a wholeheartedly Disabled AF and British-Pakistani man with buzzcut black hair) sitting in his power wheelchair.
-He is making his signature "playful-surprised eyes" look.
+Image Description: Sulaiman (a wholeheartedly Disabled AF and rich-brown person with buzz-cut black hair) sitting in their power wheelchair.
+They are making their signature “playful-surprised eyes” look.
 Wearing his Black Disabled Lives Matter face mask in black, via his dear friend Jennifer White-Johnson.
-As well as a blue sequinned t-shirt over a black long-sleeve top.
-On top is his yellow and black (also from Jen) Black Disabled Lives Matter badge, his red and blue glitter lightning bolt badge via his friend Juliet Eccleston, and his pure silver chain and pendant from his late Nanaji (maternal grandfather).
-It was made for Sulaiman over 23 years ago, when he was 15, and was rediscovered early this year.
+They are also wearing a blue sequinned t-shirt over a black long-sleeve top.
+On top are their yellow-and-black (also from Jen) Black Disabled Lives Matter badge, their red-and-blue glitter lightning-bolt badge via their friend Juliet Eccleston, and their pure silver chain and pendant from their Nanaji (maternal grandfather).
+It was made for Sulaiman when they were 15, and was rediscovered in early 2024.
 The pendant says "Raja Sulaiman" in Urdu, which his Nanaji called him.
 Sulaiman wears this pendant to remember and honour his late Nanaji, ancestors, and descendants.
 Sulaiman understands (and respects) that he is the link from his ancestors to his descendants.
 He has a white handwritten name tag sticker on his left side.

 Image Descriptions: Sexy, spicy, and sacred.
-Black and white portrait of Sulaiman (a wholeheartedly Disabled AF, British-Pakistani man with buzzcut black hair) by the legendary Rankin and team at the Art Car Boot Fair in London on 16 September 2023.
-He's in his power wheelchair, since walking and standing are so overrated.
-Sulaiman smiles, feeling joyful and badass in his radically bold, wild, fearless existence.
-He wears a pure silver chain and pendant made by his late Nanaji (maternal grandfather).
-It was made for Sulaiman when he was 15, and was rediscovered early this year.
-The pendant says "Raja Sulaiman" in Urdu, which his Nanaji affectionately called him.
-Sulaiman wears this pendant to remember and honour his late Nanaji, ancestors, and descendants.
-Sulaiman understands (and respects) that he is the link from his ancestors to his descendants.
-It deliberately faces flipped towards his heart.
-Sulaiman wears his sequin biker jacket via Phix Clothing and Party Leopard Meggings via Kapow Meggings.
+Black and white portrait of Sulaiman (a wholeheartedly Disabled AF, rich-brown with buzz-cut black hair) by the legendary Rankin and team at the Art Car Boot Fair in London on 16 September 2023.
+They're in they power wheelchair, since walking and standing are so overrated.
+Sulaiman smiles, feeling joyful and badass in their radically bold, wild, fearless existence.
+They wear a pure silver chain and pendant made by their late Nanaji (maternal grandfather).
+It was made for Sulaiman when they were 15, and was rediscovered in early 2024.
+The pendant says "Raja Sulaiman" in Urdu, which his Nanaji affectionately called them.
+Sulaiman wears this pendant to remember and honour their late Nanaji, ancestors, and descendants.
+Sulaiman understands (and respects) that they are the link from their ancestors to their descendants.
+It deliberately faces flipped towards their heart.
+Sulaiman wears their sequin biker jacket via Phix Clothing and Party Leopard Meggings via Kapow Meggings.

 Who is Sulaiman R. Khan — سلیمان راشد خان?